 On HEATABLE right now you can get a really high-quality Worcester Bosch boiler meeting those specifications for around £1,700.

-Cheaper, less reliable models are available too, and obviously, you can spend more if you want to, but for a Worcester Bosch boiler, that represents excellent value for money.
+Cheaper, less reliable models of boilers are available too, and obviously, you can spend more if you want to, but for a Worcester Bosch boiler, that represents excellent value for money.

 Moving your boilers location